Let us inspire you!

 After the Colosseum in Rome, Verona‘s Arena is the one of the largest ancient amphitheatres remaining intact to this day.
 It is transformed each Summer into one of the most spectacular musical venues on the planet, as it provides the dramatic backdrop for the famous Opera Festival between June and August.

-Michelangelo is official group reseller of tickets for the Verona Arena.
+Michelangelo is official group ticket provider for the Arena di Verona.

 As the name implies (Fenice is the Italian word for phoenix), this theatre literally rose from the ashes.
 In 1774 a terrible blaze destroyed Venice's famous Teatro San Benedetto, to be replaced 18 years later by the La Fenice Theatre.
 Since then, fire has continued to play an important role in the history of the opera house, and today offers visitors the most up to date stage machinery and incredible accoustics within a shell which has been restored to its former glory.